tavaresgerson/mysql-docs/v8/en/02 Installing Mysql/66-data-directory-initialization.md

    For important information about the command, especially regarding command options you might use, see Data Directory Initialization Procedure.
 For details about how the server performs initialization, see Server Actions During Data Directory Initialization.

    Typically, data directory initialization need be done only after you first install MySQL.
 (For upgrades to an existing installation, perform the upgrade procedure instead; see Chapter 3, *Upgrading MySQL*.)
 However, the command that initializes the data directory does not overwrite any existing `mysql` schema tables, so it is safe to run in any circumstances.
 4. In the absence of any option files, the server starts with its default settings.
-(See Section 7.1.2, “Server Configuration Defaults”.)
 To explicitly specify options that the MySQL server should use at startup, put them in an option file such as `/etc/my.cnf` or `/etc/mysql/my.cnf`.
 (See Section 6.2.2.2, “Using Option Files”.)
 For example, you can use an option file to set the `secure_file_priv` system variable.
 5. To arrange for MySQL to start without manual intervention at system boot time, see  Section 2.9.5, “Starting and Stopping MySQL Automatically”.
 6. Data directory initialization creates time zone tables in the `mysql` schema but does not populate them.
-To do so, use the instructions in Section 7.1.15, “MySQL Server Time Zone Support”.

 #### Data Directory Initialization Procedure